 With more people coming to your (new) website, more of those people should be taking notice and saying to themselves: “I like what I see.
 I’m going to continue the conversation with this company/business/sales team.”
 That is really important.

 This is a very, very important question.
-Almost as important as figuring out what those objectives are in the first place.
+Almost as important as figuring out what those objectives of a website are in the first place.

 Here’s how to know you’re choosing the right agency for your company.
-Before you sign any contracts, ask the agency to show you their plan of action and explain to you, exactly, how they’re going to execute it.
+Before you sign any contracts, ask the New York digital marketing agency to show you their plan of action and explain to you, exactly, how they’re going to execute it.
 Ask the agency how the future website is going to achieve your key objectives.

 If they cannot clearly explain – or better yet, show you – a plan illustrating how your key objectives will be achieved, do not hire that agency.
 Because, even if the price is right, even if the timeframe they promise is on the mark, the opportunity cost you’ll end up with from a subpar website incapable of delivering on your objectives, is going to be huge.